What Can I Do to Prepare While I'm Still in School?

 Make Contacts: Talk to faculty, counselors, graduate students, and your peers.
 Get involved in departmental and college functions, lectures, seminars, workshops, and activities.
 Some of the most valuable contacts you'll make in college may not be apparent at the time you're making them.
 Networking is extremely important: this is how you get information about career fields, find resources, hear about jobs, get recommendations, forge key relationships and locate mentors.
 A large percentage of professional jobs are found through personal contacts, not through the want-ads!

-Get Involved in a Student Organization: Consider joining a student organization like the English Undergraduate Association or Bricolage, in the Department of English, or the Undergraduate Fiction Writers Association.
+Get Involved in a Student Organization: Consider joining a student organization like the English Undergraduate Association or Bricolage or the Undergraduate Fiction Writers Association.
 There is also a vast and diverse array of student organizations on campus to suit almost any interest.
 Not only will you have an opportunity to make contacts, but you may also have a chance to develop skills like leadership, presentation skills, and teamwork.

 Put Your Research Skills to Work: Begin to investigate possible career fields, employers, and jobs.
 There are many resources at UW to help you with this task.
 There are also countless resources beyond UW.
-Some key places to start on campus are the Center for Career Services, the UW Alumni Association, the Student Counseling Center, and the UW Libraries Reference.
+A key place to start on campus is the Center for Career Services.

 Attend a Career Fair, and Bring Your Résumé: Career fairs are a great opportunity to see what's out there and to make contacts with recruiters.
 They are also a great place to practice your presentation and interviewing skills and try out your résumé.
-The Center for Career Services holds their annual Internships and Summer Jobs Fair and their Liberal Arts, Science, and Business Career Fair in early April.
+The Center for Career Services holds 8 job and internship fairs per year, some virtual and some in person.
 They also sponsor a Minority Career Fair every February.